Statistics and compression of scl: Acknowledgments

 \section{Acknowledgments}

 Danny Calegari was supported by NSF grants DMS 0707130 and DMS 1005246.
 Joseph Maher was supported by NSF grant DMS 0706764 and PSC-CUNY Award 60019-43-20, and would like to thank the Hausdorff Research Institute for Mathematics for its hospitality during work on this paper.
-We would like to thank Jason Behrstock, Michael Bj\"orklund, Sean Cleary, David Fisher, Alex Furman, Nikolai Makarov, Curt McMullen, Andr\'es Navas, Jay Rosen, Richard Sharp, Brian Simanek and Alden Walker for some useful conversations about this material.
+We would like to thank Jason Behrstock, Michael Bj\"orklund, Sean Cleary, David Fisher, Alex Furman, Bradley Groff, Anders Karlsson, Nikolai Makarov, Curt McMullen, Andr\'es Navas, Jay Rosen, Richard Sharp, Brian Simanek, Alessandro Sisto, Alden Walker and the anonymous referee for some useful conversations about this material.